maverickspectacle/database/pages/race.md

 *Moreover, white liberals appear to be more nervous talking to minorities when compared to white people, likely due to a liberal hyper-sensitivity to racism against minority groups<ref>https://psycnet.apa.org/record/2006-22158-006</ref><ref>https://psycnet.apa.org/record/2019-12064-001</ref>.

+*In academic decision-making, there is a favoring of blacks, in spite of people possessing implicit and explicit preferences for whites over blacks<ref>https://www.researchgate.net/publication/290510377_An_Unintentional_Robust_and_Replicable_Pro-Black_Bias_in_Social_Judgment</ref>.

 *Finally, jokes against low-status groups are seen as worse by those with low system justification (who tend to be liberals) when compared to jokes against high-status groups, while there appears to be no bias by those with high system justification (who tend to be conservatives<ref>https://psyarxiv.com/qv764</ref>.

 All of this information paints a picture of white liberals overcompensating for perceived racism against black people in society, by engaging in racism in the reverse direction.
 Much of this risks leading to censorship of true information, an inability to communicate with those of different racial groups, and a general hatred and distrust of white people.
 And as demonstrated before, bias is not a major explanatory factor in racial disparities we see today in things such as wealth.
 So to whatever extent this is justified on the basis of correcting for an existing injustice, the reality is that said injustice is not occurring to even close to the same degree as is perceived.